-1. Throttle Lever

-2. Stop Button
+- Throttle Lever - Stop Button

-the fuel tank vent screw (turn clockwise) and close the fuel shut-off valve (turn so handle is horizontal).
+If you tilt the engine and leave it tilted, close the fuel tank vent screw (turn clockwise) and close the fuel shut-off valve (turn so handle is horizontal).
 Failure to do so might allow fuel leakage which could lead to explosion or fire.